rouven0/TruckSimulatorBot/README.md

 ### Jobs
 After you claimed a Job, you have to bring an item from one place to another.
-Drive to the first place, load your Truck, drive to the second place and you're done.
+Drive to the first place, load your Truck, drive to the second place, and you're done.
 The reward depends on your current level.

 ### Gas system
 Always keep an eye on your gas, it will be pretty expensive if you don't.
 If you are low on gas, simply drive to the gas station in the middle of the map and refill you truck.